School feeding Uganda, children drinking milk

 As hunger rises, budgets tighten, and food systems buckle under climate pressure and inequality, we must shift our approach.
 SNV believes that Home-grown school feeding (HGSF) has the potential to deliver across multiple sectors.
 But only if we move past fragmented pilot projects and start treating school meals as a structural investment.

-Since 2015, SNV has been implementing scalable parent-led school dairy programmes in Uganda and Ethiopia, increasing access to milk and yoghurt for school children.
+Since 2015, SNV has supported scalable school dairy programmes in Uganda and Ethiopia aimed at improving children’s access to nutritious milk and yoghurt, while creating local market opportunities.

 Optimising sourcing and supply chains